adithirgis/adithirgis/README.md

 - 👯 I’m looking to collaborate on environment related projects!
 - 💬 Ask me about my programming journey or just how to write shorter codes.
 - ⚡ Fun fact: I am lazy coder, will come up with this soon!
-- Apart from work I like learning new languages (computer or human), reading, playing ukelele, and recently generative art.
+- Apart from work I like learning new languages (computer or human), reading, and recently linguistic history.
 - Languages known: English, Hindi, Kannada (can speak and read), Tulu, Tamil and Telugu (can only speak)
 - Pronouns - she/her
-- Read this [article in NYT](https://www.nytimes.com/interactive/2020/12/17/world/asia/india-pollution-inequality.html) to know more about our work at ILK!

 I love rstats, python, environment, slides with emojis, wildlife conservation, burgers, slender lorises and I believe in converting(SpatialData_To_Information).
 I am a huge fan of C++ and R and of course [rayshader.](https://cran.r-project.org/web/packages/rayshader/index.html)